u-boot/u-boot/doc/usage/fit/source_file_format.rst

 ~~~~~~~~~~~~~~~~~

 description
-    Textual description of the uImage
+    Textual description of the FIT

 Mandatory property
 ~~~~~~~~~~~~~~~~~~